oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-02-props-04-vulnerabilities.md

 The value `vendor_fix` indicates that the remediation contains information about an official fix that is issued by the original author of the affected product.
 Unless otherwise noted, it is assumed that this fix fully resolves the vulnerability.
-This value contradicts with the categories `none_available`, `no_fix_planned` and `optional_patch` for the same product.
-Therefore, such a combination can't be used in the list of remediations.

 The value `optional_patch` indicates that the remediation contains information about an patch that is issued by the original author of the affected product.